maabed/karak-dashboard-docs/source/index.html.md

 ## Modals

-The modal we use are extracted from <a href="https://v4-alpha.getbootstrap.com/components/modal/"> bootstrap framework modals </a> with a little bit of customizing on them.
+The modals we use are extracted from <a href="https://v4-alpha.getbootstrap.com/components/modal/"> bootstrap framework modals </a> with a little bit of customizing on them.

 * All you have to do is :
  - Include the blue dashboard style file and initialize the modal in the HTML file.